jfainberg/jfainberg.github.io/_includes/content.markdown

 My main research interests include

-- *speech recognition*: how can we best make use of data in various acoustic and linguistic conditions?
+- *speech recognition*: factorised adaptation of data in various acoustic and linguistic conditions;
-- *computational auditory scene analysis*: sound source localisation and separation inspired by the human auditory system, and
+- *computational auditory scene analysis*: sound source localisation and separation inspired by the human auditory system; and
-- *music information retrieval*: inference from audio such as genres, cover song detection, etc., skills which are typically effortless to humans.
+- *music information retrieval*: inference from audio such as genres, instrument detection, etc., skills which are typically effortless to humans.

 ###Past